linked-planet/atlassian-plugin-kotlin/README.md

 ## Usage

-Use [install-all-tags.sh](install-all-tags.sh) to install all available tags on your local machine.
+Use [install-latest-tag.sh](install-latest-tag.sh) to install the latest available tag on your local machine.
+Once done, you can create new plugin projects using the commands documented below.

 ### Required Properties